 NCAA ALL-AMERICAN WRESTLER • JUDO BLACK BELT

 A 2016 NCAA All-American wrestler at American University, David took a somewhat unusual route into the sport.
 His unique wrestling style actually has it’s roots in two other grappling arts.
 David’s parents enrolled him in Judo classes at just seven years old because he was getting in fights at youth soccer.
 Three years later he decided to try Brazilian Jiu-Jitsu in order to become a more complete grappler and have an advantage on the ground in Judo.
-David currently holds a Black Belt in Judo and a Blue Belt in Brazilian Jiu-Jitsu.
+David currently holds a Black Belt in Judo and a Purple Belt in Brazilian Jiu-Jitsu.